-But, alas, I am not very good at following my own advice.
-Of the five major boats I’ve owned, not one was surveyed before I bought it.
+I should confess that the age-old advice has never worked with me.
+Of the five major boats I’ve owned, not one was professionally surveyed before I bought it.
 In fact, I’m almost ashamed to admit that two of them were mail-order boats — ones I found on the Internet and bought sight unseen.

 I don’t know whether I have a special talent for sorting out the winners from the losers, or whether I’ve just been plain lucky, but I never regretted any of those purchases.
 Nevertheless, if someone is not willing to gamble, as I am (and lose gracefully, if necessary) then I still think a professional survey is the way to go on anything worth more than, say, $5,000.

-It occurs to me, however, that you can save money by doing your own pre-survey survey.
-By that, I mean you can take a good look at a boat and decide whether you would like to buy it if a professional survey showed it to be sound.
+But you can save money by doing your own pre-survey survey.
+By that, I mean you yourself can take a good look at a boat and decide whether you would like to buy it if a professional survey showed it to be sound.

 Now, what can you do before you call in the surveyor?
 Well, for a start, try to persuade the owner of the boat to leave you alone on board.
 It’s very inhibiting to have him or her hanging around while you poke in all the private places of the object of his affection.
 It’s like asking if you can undress his wife and have a good look.
 Well, maybe not quite like that, but very similar, wouldn’t you say?
 In any case, try to be alone with the boat.